JackieXie168/grokking_algorithms/GROK-5-HashTables/README.md

 # CH5 – Hash Tables

-### Additional References
+## Additional References

 - [Swift Algorithm Club: Hash Tables](https://www.raywenderlich.com/206-swift-algorithm-club-hash-tables)
 - [L33tCode - HashTable](https://leetcode.com/explore/learn/card/hash-table)

-### What is a Hash Table
+## What is a Hash Table

-Hash tables are data structures to provide users with quick insertion and search of items.
-These tables use hash functions under the hood.
+Hash tables are data structures that provide users with quick insertion and search of items, achieved by hashing data via `hash functions`.
+These functions generate `hash value` that is used to retrieve or map data to the collection.

-### Hash Table Species: Hash Set

-Generally this is a collection of unordered unique elements, that allows for insertion, removal, check element availability and iterate over the elements.
+> Lookup, insetion and deletion takes constant time O(1)

+Generally two hash table subtypes are distinguished: `hash set` and `hash map`.

+- `hash set` - unordered unique items of a single type (`Set<Element: Hashable>`)
+- `hash map` - unordered, key-value pairs, unique keys (`Dictionary<Key: Hashable, Value>`)

-### Hash Tables Internals: Hash Functions
+## Hash Tables Internals: Hash Functions

-Hash function in general maps the data of arbitrary size (or type) to a fixed-size values.
-For instance it can be a function that accepts a string and returns an integer.
-Sample declaration: `hashFunc(key: String) -> Int`.

-I play with hash functions [here](https://github.com/DimkaIsALifelongLearner/Grokking-Algorithms-Study-Notes/blob/GROK-5-hash-tables/GROK-5-HashTables/HashTables.playground/Contents.swift).
-⚠️ - link may will need to be updated in future.

-Hash functions design should follow some rules:
+In context of hash tables `hash functions` compute hash index of elements as `i = hash(key)`.
+Hash-table effectiveness relies on how effectively `hash function` can produce the distribution of values *[may need to be clarified - maths]*:

-- mapping should get the same result each time, e.g. `hashFunc("apple") -> 4` should always return 4 with this input.
+- mapping should get the same result each time, e.g. `hash("apple") -> 4` should always return `4` with this input.
 - mapping should not return same number for different inputs.

-It's fair to state that hash functions can produce enormous hashes, that can be negative.
-A common way to neat this up is to make modulo opertaion on absolute hash value, using the size of the array: `abs(hash) % array.count`.
+It's fair to state that hash functions can produce enormous hashes, that furthermore can be negative.
+A common way to neat this up is to make modulo opertaion on absolute hash value, using the size of the collection: `abs(hash) % array.count`.

-But here is one problem – collisions can be:
+This shorthand implies mathematical limitation - hash function is can produce a collision.

+## Hash Tables Internals: Collisions

+Collision is a case when hash function maps two different keys to one bucket.

 ```swift
 // MARK: - Simulating Collision